ratboy666/am9511/README.md

 This is designed to run both on a Z80, or on a generic sytem with gcc (or tcc).

+Emulation of AM9511 is now feature complete -- can be integrated.
+NOTE - this is beta only.
+If integrated, or using live chip, AM9511.BAS is MBASIC test program.

 Some sample reference floating values are given for tests.

 We are mapping AM9511 functionality into the host, for future integration into 8080/Z80 (or other)